 Apart from the right of information, the individual whose personal data are being processed or have been processed has also the right to access to his data (see the article 12 of the law 2472/1997 and the article 39 of the law 801-2004).
-As to this the Controller must answer in writing, undue delay and in an intelligible and express manner: All the personal data relating to him as well as their source, the purposes of data processing, the recipient or the categories of recipients, any developments as to such processing for the period since s/he was last notified or advised, the logic involved in the automated data processing, the correction, deletion or locking of data, the notification to third parties, to whom the data have been announced, of any correction, deletion or locking taken that the notification is not impossible or does not demand disproportionate efforts.
-The right of access is exercised by means of a relevant application to the Controller.
-All persons may obtain information pertaining to them by going in person to customer service and information offices.
+Especially he has the right to access to all personal data relating to him as well as their source, the purposes of data processing, the recipient or the categories of recipients, any developments as to such processing for the period since s/he was last notified or advised, the logic involved in the automated data processing, the correction, deletion or locking of data, the notification to third parties, to whom the data have been announced, of any correction, deletion or locking, taken that the notification is not impossible or does not demand disproportionate efforts.
+The right of access is exercised by means of a relevant application to the Controller, who must answer in writing, without delay and in a clear and express manner.
+All persons may obtain information about their data's processing by going in person to customer service and information offices.
 Persons wishing to contest and, where appropriate, amend database information in their name, must submit a request to the reporting institution either by physical presence to the bank or by post.

-Besides all the above, the individual has also the right to object (see the article 13 of the law 2472/1997 and the article 38 of the law 801-2004) at any time to the processing of data relating to him.
+Besides all the above, the individual has also the right to object (article 13 of the greek law 2472/1997 and the article 38 of the French law 801-2004) at any time to the processing of data relating to him.
 Such objections shall be addressed in writing to the Controller and must contain a request for a specific action, such as correction, temporary non-use, locking, non-transfer or deletion.
 Moreover, any person shall be entitled to declare to the Authority that he does not wish data relating to him to be submitted to processing in order to promote the sale of goods or long distance services.
 The Authority shall keep a register for the identification of such persons.